 (This post includes some affiliate links.
-Should you click an affiliate link and make a purchase I may receive a small commission at no extra cost to you.
-Thank you!)
+If you click an affiliate link and make a purchase, I may receive a small commission.)

 Related read: The Basics for Moisturizing Your Hair